 Prefer to stay warm indoors?
 Bloomington offers a diverse range of entertainment options, from exploring world-renowned museums like the Lilly Library to family-friendly activities at Classic Lanes Bowling Center.
 Dive into the arts with a play at the Musical Arts Center or a performance at the Buskirk-Chumley Theater.

-Three people looking at some quilts that are on display at a quilt showFrom Feb.
-29 to March 2, The 31st annual Indiana Heritage Quilt Show will be open to showcases more than 200 remarkable quilted works at the Monroe Convention Center.
+A little later in the year, from March 6-8 is the 32nd annual Indiana Heritage Quilt Show will be open to showcase more than 200 remarkable quilted works at the Monroe Convention Center.
 The quilts showcased here come from all over the World, ranging in size from a one-foot square to 10 feet.
 There will also be workshops for the public to attend.
+You can enter your quilt online by February 10.
+Quilt cash awards total $10,000.
+The Challenge Quilt will be to pick a birthstone color and create a 30″ x 30″ quilt.
+This year’s featured artist is textile artist Sue Cortese.
+Come see her innovative approach to creating art, including shibori techniques, hand dyed and printed fabric.

 Satisfy your winter cravings with Bloomington’s delightful comfort food offerings.
 Indulge in Southern Stone’s Shrimp & Grits, savor the cozy ambiance of Runcible Spoon with Corned Beef Hash, or warm up with a Soup Flight and Cajun Seasoning cocktail at Southern Stone.
 The city’s eateries, including the Irish Lion and Taste of India, offer an array of comforting dishes.